Main content

 Long Wear Makeup: Setting Spray vs. Powder

-You primed your skin and laid your contour in the A.M., yet it’s creased and faded well before dinnertime.
+You primed your skin and applied your contour perfectly in the morning, yet it’s creased and faded well before dinnertime.
 Sound familiar?
 It may be time to add setting spray or setting powder into your routine.
 These finishing-touch formulas are like insurance for your makeup, keeping your look secure and fresh for longer.

-Ahead, we compare setting spray vs. powder, share how to use them, and offer our best setting spray and powder recommendations to add to your makeup bag.
+Ahead, we compare setting powder vs. setting spray, share how to use them, and offer our best setting spray and powder recommendations to add to your makeup bag.

 Setting Spray vs. Powder